 Welcome from the Program Director

 Richmond is an outstanding location in which to live and work, a historical treasure chest.
 The region surrounding Richmond was colonized in the early 1600s, and Richmond was laid out in 1737 and became the state capital in 1780.
 The metropolitan area population is currently nearly 1.3 million, and has become increasingly more ethnically diverse.
 Richmond is characterized by distinctive neighborhoods, such as the Fan, Oregon Hill, Scotts Addition, and Shockoe Bottom districts lying close to the University.
 The cultural attractions include outstanding museums for fine arts, children, and science as well as performing arts including traditional folk music, ballet, symphony, theatre, and opera.
-Richmond has also added a growing foodie scene with excellent restaurants and food festivals.
+Richmond has also added a growing culinary scene with excellent restaurants and food festivals.
 Richmond is home to outdoor activity lovers, having access to many hiking trails, bike trails, kayaking, and white water rafting.
-In September 2015, Richmond hosted the pinnacle event for world cycling, the World Cycling Championships, with live attendance of 645,000 and a global television audience of over 300 million.
-Richmond is an exciting place.
+Richmond hosts many races each year, including an increasing popular 10k in the spring and a marathon in the fall.

 Virginia Commonwealth University is a large state-supported university with over 31,000 students.
 The Health Sciences Campus includes schools of medicine, dentistry, nursing, pharmacy and allied health sciences.
 The VCU Hospitals cares for over half of the state’s uninsured patients and provides primary care, subspecialty, and tertiary care for the densely populated eastern half of the state.
 This modern facility has almost every specialty and subspecialty, all the way from human genetics to transplant hepatology.
 This means that our rheumatology fellows enjoy a rich, first-hand experience with nearly every rheumatic disorder possible.

 The Division has substantial endowment to support teaching of fellows.
 The Division’s senior clinical rheumatologists gathered endowment support from generous donors over a period of three decades to support arthritis care, teaching, and research.
-The Division has endowment support for the chair and five professorships and other endowment funds for research including the Charles W. Thomas Fund, a $4-plus-million endowment designated for arthritis research, and a fund endowed by the Lupus Foundation of Virginia.
+The Division has endowment support for the chair and five professorships and other endowment funds for research including the Charles W. Thomas Fund and a fund endowed by the Lupus Foundation of Virginia.
 The most recent addition has been the Kessler rheumatology education fund, aimed toward support of visits by outside rheumatology luminaries.
 The consequence of the prior and current generation’s foresight and effort is that the current Division faculty can devote substantial time to teaching and guiding its rheumatology fellows.

 We hope you will find this website helpful and informative.
 Please feel free to contact us about any additional questions.